 *I use affiliate links in this post.
 If you buy anything from my links I will earn a small commission*

 Egg drop soup is a creamy soup that’s a staple at many Chinese restaurants.
-It is typically made with seasoned chicken broth that is filled with delicious wispy egg ribbons.
+Also known as Egg Flower Soup this Instant pot Chinese soup is typically made with seasoned chicken broth that is filled with delicious wispy egg ribbons.
 The ribbons are created by whisking raw eggs into the simmering broth.

 Anyone that knows me will tell you that I love Chinese food, and egg drop soup is no different.
 It’s one of my favorite dishes to serve with other Chinese dishes like my Instant Pot Chinese Pork or my delicious Instant Pot Honey Chicken.

-This recipe is made with simple ingredients that you may already have at home.
+This egg drop soup Instant Pot recipe is made with simple ingredients that you may already have at home.
 Here’s what you need:

 - Ginger paste: It may sound fancy, but ginger paste is just fresh ginger root that has been ground up and mixed with oil to form a paste.
-You can usually find it in the produce section.
+3 tsp is a good amount.

-- Olive oil: I use olive oil but you can use vegetable oil as well.
+- Olive oil: I use olive oil but you can use vegetable oil or Sesame oil instead.
+1/2 tsp

-- Spices: You will also need garlic powder, salt, and red pepper flakes for seasoning.
+- Spices: You will also need garlic powder, salt, and 1/2 tsp red pepper flakes for seasoning.

-How to Make Instant Pot Egg Drop Soup
+How To Make This Simple Egg Drop Soup Recipe

 Made with wispy eggs, chicken broth, soy sauce, and a handful of spices, this Instant Pot egg drop soup is one of the easiest to make.

 First, add your chicken broth, soy sauce, ginger paste, olive oil, garlic powder, and salt to your inner pot.
-Mix well.
+Stir and mix well.

-Then, place the lid on your Instant Pot, put the sealing valve into the “sealing” position, hit the manual or pressure cook button, and set the time for 1 minutes.
+Place the Instant pot lid onto your pressure cooker put the sealing valve into the “sealing” position, hit the manual or pressure cook button, and set the time for 1 minute.

 After the Instant Pot beeps, do a quick release by flipping the sealing valve to the “venting” position.